 - Have to be aware of hikers

-Completing our list of best Jeep trails in Sedona is by far and away the most popular off road drive in town, the legendary Broken Arrow.
+Completing our list of best Jeep trails in Sedona is the legendary Broken Arrow.
 We tried hard not to go with the consensus but it is impossible not to love this trail.
-After driving Broken Arrow 3 times, we have to agree it is the best Jeep trail in Sedona.
+After driving it 3 times, we have to agree that Broken Arrow is the best Jeep trail in Sedona.
+It’s all action, thrill and adrenaline.

-Chicken Point overlook is a fantastic viewpoint, but we think Submarine Rock is even better, so do not miss the short spur trail leading to the 360 degree vista point.
-Back in the Jeep, you are going to enjoy “the traffic circle”, “the slide” and “the steps” so much that you’ll go straight back around the loop.
+You will drive to stunning viewpoints and take on challenging obstacles that will blow your resting heart-rate into the stratosphere.
+Just be aware you are going to share Broken Arrow with a lot of other Jeep rentals and Jeep tours.
+Chicken Point overlook is a fantastic viewpoint, but we think Submarine Rock is even better.
+Back in the Jeep, you are going to enjoy “the traffic circle”, “the slide” and “the steps” so much that you will go straight back around the loop.

 - Elevation Gain: 220 feet